Here are some questions to ask yourself when deciding whether or not you are ready to retire.

 The longer you delay retirement, the longer you can build up tax-deferred funds in your IRAs–remember that you need compensation to contribute to an IRA.
 You'll also have a longer period of time to contribute to employer sponsored plans like 401(k)s–and to receive any employer match or other contributions.
 (If you retire early, you may forfeit any employer contributions in which you're not yet fully vested.)

 Will you need health insurance?

-Keep in mind that Medicare generally doesn’t start until you’re 65.
+Keep in mind that Medicare generally doesn't start until you're 65.
 Does your employer provide post-retirement medical benefits?
 Are you eligible for the coverage if you retire early?
-If not, you may have to look into COBRA or an individual policy from a private insurer or the health insurance marketplace — which could be an expensive proposition.
+If not, you may have to look into COBRA or a private individual policy–which could be an expensive proposition.